While Boston gets pretty chilly in the wintertime, and often quite snowy, there’s still plenty of fun to be had both indoors and out.

 The Isabella Stewart Gardner Museum is one of the Boston art world’s better-kept secrets from tourists and is worth the visit even just to see their fantastic wintry gardens.

 If you’ve got kids in tow, then perhaps the MIT Museum or the Museum of Science would be some good options.
 They’re filled with fun and interactive special exhibits and are a handy way to get the kids to burn off some energy.

 Remember to Save on Attraction Admission

 So there you have it.
 Our list of a few things to do in Boston in the winter, including holiday events, other seasonal activities in December, January, and more.

-Remember, many of these options are included on the Go Boston Card, where you can save up to 55% on combined admission vs paying at the gate.
+Remember, many of these options are included on the Go Boston pass, where you can save up to 55% on combined admission vs paying at the gate.

-Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Go Boston Card.
+Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Go Boston pass.

 We hope you plan to add a few of these fun options to your winter vacation itinerary.